dodubassman/PiMetarMap/README.md

 You'll need to register for free and get an authorisation token if you plan to use AVWX.rest.

 Api calls are throttled to stay within the quota of the METAR provider service.
 You'll have to specify this quota.
-AVWX.rest limit free account to 4000 call/day.
+AVWX.rest limits its free accounts to 4000 call/day.

 ```Python
 AVWX_WEATHER_API = {